02. Masterclass

 A Note on Sketching Gear

-While I supply sketchbook, brushes, pens, and a curated palette of Schmincke Horadam pigments, our goal is to move past technical friction and into the flow of the field.
-If you have preferred tools or media, feel welcome to bring them.
+While I supply a curated palette of Schmincke Horadam pigments and archival papers, the focus remains on the protocol.
+If you have preferred tools or personal media, you are encouraged to bring them.

 Multi-Disciplinary (Hybrid)